RosboneMako/MakoMiniD/README.md

 The EQUALIZER destroys phase info.
 This can be helpful if you need more gain from the IR.
 IRs are normally a large pulse.
 By destroying the phase you get a more sinusoidal waveform that has an overall volume much higher than a pulse.
 You can get 3-6 dB more volume if needed.

-GQ also has a MAXIMIZE button that lets you normalize your IR to MAX volume.
+GW also has a MAXIMIZE button that lets you normalize your IR to MAX volume.
 This will be REQUIRED after applying filters.